 Click here for information on separation anxiety during different ages.

 Click here for information on sleep problems in children with separation anxiety.

 Test anxiety has become a more common form of anxiety in children since standardized testing has become a tool used to determine whether schools will promote children.
 Not always, but sometimes test anxiety can be a symptom of a larger problem.
 Please click here to find out about test anxiety in general .
-Please click here to find out about the causes of test anxiety and test anxiety tips and also information about school refusal.
+Please click here to find out about test anxiety tips and also information about school refusal. and school stress

 Social Phobia is one kind of anxiety disorder in children that is more common in adolescents than in young children.
 Symptoms of anxiety in children with social phobia may experience intense shyness uneasiness around strangers.
 When the desire to avoid strangers or people interferes with average social relatedness, development may require treatment.
 Social Phobia may also lead to isolation and depression in kids.